dzalf/MCP40xx_Digital_Potentiometer/README.md

     digipot.begin() --> sets the initial position of the wiper
                         #TODO: set three possible states: minimum wiper, 50% wiper or max wiper

-3. Increase/decrease the pot's value using the inc()/dec() methods
+3. Increase/decrease the pot's value using the inc()/dec() methods.

+4. Methods for retrieving the approximate resistance value, tap position and increment/decrement times (in microseconds) are included.

 Please read both .h and .cpp files are they are self-explanatory.

-If you have any suggestions/commits please feel free.
+If you have any suggestions/pull requests please feel free.

 Let's work together :smiley: